dragz/vnc-roll/docs/index.md

 Description
 ------------------------------

-The VNC roll gives users the possibility to run graphical user interface on the Rocks cluster within a browser.
-This web interface is based on HTML5 and JavaScript and works on all major browser.
+The VNC roll provides a remote desktop service on the Rocks cluster within a browser.
+This web interface is based on HTML5 and JavaScript and works on all major browsers.
+Native clients is also supported.

 Usage
 -----------------------------
 Open the url http://frontend.name/vnc.html and follow the link.
+A native client can connect to fronted.name:5901.

 Installation
 --------------------
-Download the precompiled roll from [ftp://ftp.uit.no/linux/rocks/vnc-roll/)](ftp://ftp.uit.no/linux/rocks/vnc-roll/)
+Download the precompiled roll from [ftp://ftp.uit.no/linux/rocks/vnc-roll/](ftp://ftp.uit.no/linux/rocks/vnc-roll/)

 and run the following sequence of commands